alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

         1. Download from `AltTester website - link <https://alttester.com/app/uploads/AltTester/sdks/AltTesterPro.unitypackage>`_.
         2. Import it by drag and drop inside your Unity project.

+    .. tab:: UnityPackage from OpenUPM website

+        1. Go to `OpenUPM website - link <https://openupm.com/packages/com.alttester.sdk/>`_.
+        2. Follow the instructions from the `Install via Package Manager` section on the right to install via Unity's Package Manager od via Command-Line Interface.

 ```